-Thomas Merton, the trappist (about silence).
-He met a monk, newly-professed, and he asked him what he had learned in his first year in the monastery.
+Thomas Merton, the Trappist, met a monk, newly-professed, and he asked him what he had learned in his first year in the monastery.
 To his surprise, he replied 'I have learned how to close doors quietly'.
 Merton went on to reflect that a man who opens and closes doors quietly is on his way to mastering the art of caring, loving, of humility and kindness; he will feel kinship with what is around him, rather than seeking to dominate it.
-So there is rather a lot behind it, isn't there - a great deal of sensitivity around the people, and respect.
+So there is rather a lot behind it, isn't there - a great deal of sensitivity around people.